longda/heatmap-express/README.md

 * Caching, both between the client and the services as well as between the services and the data store
 * More filtering of data for various maps, weapons, times of day, etc
 * Further aggregation of data via offline processes that run periodically to compact data into required forms
+* Scale the solution up via SAAS providers such as Heroku and MongoLab
+* Instrument and performance test the system and its components with a tool such as New Relic

 ## Time Logged